thabobosvark/HPC-Workshop/tutorial4/README.md

 [Qiskit-Aer](https://github.com/Qiskit/) is an extension to the Qiskit SDK for using high performance computing resources to simulate quantum computers and programs.
 It provides interfaces to run quantum circuits with or without noise using a number of various simulation methods. *Qiskit-Aer* supports leveraging *MPI* to improve the performance of simulation.

-> [!IMPORTANT]
+> [!CAUTION]
 >
 > This section aims to test your understanding of what you have learn so far.
-The python code below **will give an error** when you try to tun it.
-You will have to **debug** it to successfully meet the deliverables.
+The python code below **will give an error** when you try to run it :grimacing: .
+> You will have to **debug** it to successfully meet the deliverables.
 Carefully read the error message as it may print out useful information such as a missing packages or the line where the error occurs.

 ## Running Qiskit Quantum Volume benchmark